Large deviations for the 3D dimer model: Introduction

 \tikzset{every picture/.style={line width=0.75pt}}

 The results in orange boxes are stated using the Wasserstein metric for flows, and rely on many of its properties described in Section \ref{sec:asympflows}.

 \textbf{Acknowledgments.} The authors have enjoyed and benefited from conversations with many dimer theory experts, including (but not limited to) Nathana\"el Berestycki, Richard Kenyon, and Marianna Russkikh.
-The authors were partially supported by NSF grants DMS 1712862, DMS 2153742 and the first author was in addition supported by SERB Startup grant.
-The first author would like to thank Tom Meyerovitch for initiating his interest in the dimer model and introducing him to the flows associated with the model, and Kedar Damle and Piyush Srivastava for many helpful conversations regarding our simulations.
+The authors were partially supported by NSF grants DMS 1712862, DMS 2153742 and thank the Institute for Advanced Study, where part of this work was completed.
+N.C.\ was in addition supported by an SERB Startup grant and the Department of Atomic Energy, Government of India, under project indentification number RTI 4014, and would like to thank Tom Meyerovitch for initiating his interest in the dimer model and introducing him to the flows associated with the model, and Kedar Damle and Piyush Srivastava for many helpful conversations regarding our simulations.
+C.W.\ was also partially supported by NSF grant DMS-2401750.